truebelief/cc-TreeAIBox-plugin-install/README.md

 # <img src="https://github.com/user-attachments/assets/be44a28a-50e0-427d-95c2-05c8e31dfad4" width="30" alt="GitHub Logo"> cc-TreeAIBox-plugin

-AI-Enhanced Toolset for 3D Tree Processing: A CloudCompare Plugin (alpha 0.1)
+AI-Enhanced Toolset for 3D Tree Processing: A CloudCompare Plugin (pre-alpha 0.1)

 This is a Python Plugin for CloudCompare with hatch setup.
 The main program is the python file `TreeAIBox.py`.